barna-tudor/vsp-backend-challenge-BTC/README.md

 The file content is `{"CSH":value}`.

 By default, all 31 currencies included in the endpoint at the time of project creation will be used.
-To change this, either manually adjust the `currentConfig.json` file found under `src/main/resources` or through the `/configureCurrencies` endpoint (requires authetication)
+To change which currencies are saved, either manually adjust the `currentConfig.json` file found under `src/main/resources` or through the `/configureCurrencies` endpoint (requires authetication)

 ## Endpoints
 The main 2 endpoints (`/viewData` and `/configureCurrencies`) require a basic auth header.